swathivemula7/tech-news-application/README.md

-#Technow: Tech News Fetching Application
+# TechNow: Tech News Fetching Application

-Overview
+# Overview
 Technow is a dynamic web application designed to provide real-time technology news headlines.
 It allows users to explore tech news across four distinct categories, authenticate using Firebase (including Google Sign-In), and manage notes with the ability to take screenshots.

-Features
+# Features
 Real-Time Tech News: Fetches the latest tech news headlines using NewsAPI, categorized into:
 Emerging Tech
 Software Updates